jrolfe426/confluent-platform-POC/README.md

 ### VM Setup
 In order to deploy Confluent on the Linux Debian 10 VMs, there is a series of initial steps that must be followed on each Virtual Machine:

-Each of the following commands to be run from the linux shell -
+Run each of the following command from the linux shell -

 1.  sudo apt-get update
 2.  sudo apt-get upgrade